zaiisao/Documentation/en/Audio Broadcast/cdn_streaming_android.md

 ## Implementation

 Before proceeding, ensure that you implement a basic live broadcast in your project.
-See [Start a Live Broadcast](../../en/Audio%20Broadcast/start_live_android.md) for details.
+See [Start Live Interactive Streaming](../../en/Audio%20Broadcast/start_live_android.md) for details.

 Refer to the following steps to push streams to the CDN: